-At the 2013 annual meeting of Shareholders, shareholders voted 98.1% in favour of an advisory resolution accepting the Corporation's approach to executive compensation.
+At the 2014 Annual Meeting of Shareholders, shareholders voted 94.9% in favour of an advisory resolution accepting the Corporation's approach to executive compensation.
 In addition to conducting a say-on-pay vote, we also engaged with some of our key shareholders and other stakeholders to better understand their concerns and questions on our approach to executive compensation.
-Among the issues raised by shareholders was the evolving market practice of issuing performance-linked equity awards.
-As a result of this feedback we are implementing performance-linked equity compensation as a portion of our long-term incentive program for senior executives in 2014.
+As of 2014, we have added performance-linked equity compensation in the form of PSUs to our long-term incentive program for senior executives partly in response to shareholder feedback.